 Make Your Own

 CDC has instructions for making your own mask, with both sew and no-sew instructions.
-For the no-sew option, you’ll need fabric (like an old t-shirt, cotton cloth, or bandana) rubber bands or hair ties, and scissors.
+For the no-sew option, you’ll need fabric (like an old t-shirt or cotton cloth), rubber bands or hair ties, and scissors.

 Get One from Your Community

 Many crafty people have stepped up to make and donate masks in our community.
 Check your neighborhood groups on social media, Next Door, and other similar sites to see if someone near you is making face covers.